tabokie/tabokie.github.io/_subtopics/lifestyle.md

 4.2.3.
 Collect old photos from around the world

+4.2.4.
+Take a week's leave without thinking about time and causality

 4.3.
 Habits

 4.3.1.
 Read several books concurrently, each book at a specific spot (`L'amour l'après-midi`)